 Bulgari Kuala Lumpur

-Bulgari’s flagship store in Kuala Lumpur has opened with a new façade that imagines the luxury brand’s heritage and experiments with traditional materials.
-The Kuala Lumpur storefront is the first in a series of MVRDV façade designs for the luxury brand.
-This concrete and resin facade is permeated by gold light to create a marble-veined façade combining Bulgari's signatory cornice from
+The façade of Bulgari’s flagship store in Kuala Lumpur reinterprets the luxury brand’s heritage and experiments with traditional materials.
+The Kuala Lumpur storefront is the first in a series of façade designs for the luxury brand.
+Veins of gold light illuminate a concrete and resin façade that references the iconic cornice of Bulgari’s via Condotti store in Rome.

-The new catalogue for future Bulgari storefront façades can be adopted globally, making them instantly recognisable and unique in any context.
-An approach offering endless possibilities that combine sophisticated detailing with high-quality materials.
+By day or night the Bulgari façade achieves the desired translucent effect; radiating a warm amber glow.
+The proposed catalogue for future Bulgari storefront façades can be adopted globally, making them instantly recognizable and unique in any context - an approach offering endless possibilities that combines sophisticated detailing with high-quality, innovative materials.